Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Methodology

 As already mentioned, in this study we use LOWZ and CMASS spectroscopic galaxies from the DR12 of BOSS.
 The LOWZ sample consists of Luminous Red Galaxies (LRGs) in the redshift range \(0.1<z<0.45\), whilst CMASS galaxies are LRGs at higher redshift, \(0.45<z<0.8\).
 Then, we have applied further redshift cuts on both samples, namely \(0.15\leq z \le 0.43\) for LOWZ and \(0.45\leq z \leq 0.67\) for CMASS.
 This choice is justified as follows.
 First, we ensure that the redshift ranges of the two samples do not overlap.
 Secondly, we make sure that the available mock catalogues from BOSS DR12 cover the same redshift range with our data selection.
 These mocks, as we will explain in detail in \autoref{subsec:Mock}, are essential for the investigation of systematic effects and for checking the pipeline's internal consistency.
 Finally, we avoid the inclusion of sources at \(z>0.67\) for CMASS so that we can ignore the small number of sources at that redshift range, which would introduce a considerable Poisson noise far surpassing the measured signal.

 Let us now describe the procedure followed to construct the masks and the galaxy overdensity maps for LOWZ and CMASS.
 All details are summarised in \autoref{tab:specs}.

 Besides the galaxy catalogues, the BOSS collaboration has made publicly available random catalogues that are fifty times denser than the galaxy ones.
 Those were constructed after taking into account the completeness and the veto masks.
 The completeness masks indicate to which extent the observations under consideration are complete, whilst the veto masks account for observational effects such as bright objects and stars, extinction and seeing cuts, fiber collisions, fiber centerposts, and others.
 We built the final binary mask based on the random catalogues, assigning 0 where there are no observations and 1 otherwise using the \texttt{HEALPix} pixelisation scheme \citep{Gorski_2005} with \(N_{\rm side}=1024\).
+We deem this resolution more than sufficent for the scales of interest in this work (last column of \autoref{tab:specs}), since the largest scale that can be safely resolved by a \texttt{HEALPix} map is \(\ell_{\rm max}=2N_{\rm side}\) \citep{Ando2017}.

 Then, we proceed with the the construction of the galaxy overdensity maps (where the mask has value 1) for the 7 redshift bins of LOWZ and the 8 bins of CMASS as